Here's how to watch the Olympics opening ceremony on Apple TV, iPhone, Mac, web

 Tokyo Olympics schedule

-Interestingly, the schedule actually kicks off Tuesday, July 20 (day –3), with the big start of the opening ceremony happening on July 23 and events running through August 8.
+Interestingly, the schedule actually kicked off Tuesday, July 20 (day –3), with the big start of the opening ceremony happening on July 23 and events running through August 8.

-NBCSN has coverage of the softball games kicking off with Japan vs. Australia and US vs. Italy starting from 5 p.m.
-PT / 8 p.m.
-ET on July 20.

 Check out a roundup of many of the events here, with the entire Tokyo Olympic schedule available here.
 They’ll be broadcast across NBC, NBCSN, CNBC, USA, Peacock, and NBC’s other channels.
 You can also follow along with the official NBC Olympic Twitter account for more highlights.